 Richard is IB coordinator at Ecole Moser in Switzerland.
 He has been teaching IB Diploma since 1999 and is an examiner and textbook author.
 He has been using teaching websites in his classes for nearly 20 years.
-He will explain why having your own website can be useful to you, your students and those he calls ‘significant others’.
+He explains why having your own website can be useful to you, your students and those he calls ‘significant others’.
 Never has it been easier or more timely to get started!

 Sorry your missed this webinar!